anchor-hue/scYou/README.md

 * **clustering metrics** will be printed in the console.
 * **Loss curves** and **Learned embeddings** will be saved in `./grid_search_results/`.

+## Note
+> If you are using a new dataset, please generate the GO similarity matrix and the supercell grouping labels before running the code (refer to the "Materials and Methods" section in the article).
+We have provided the file **`supercell_construct.py`** here for generating the supercell grouping labels.